Arts + Culture

 Sounds from the South and Around the Globe

 What do Edwin McCain, The Marshall Tucker Band and NEEDTOBREATHE have in common?
 They all got their start in Upstate SC.
 Our region is alive with the rhythm of the South and a variety of musical sounds and experiences from around the globe.
-Live music is a big part of the culture in the Upstate—just about every night of the week you can find a planned or impromptu performance, whether its Kelly Clarkson or Eric Church at the Bon Secours Wellness Arena, or an alt-rock or roots band at the Spinning Jenny or The Firmament.
+Live music is a big part of the culture in the Upstate—just about every night of the week you can find a planned or impromptu performance, whether its Kelly Clarkson or Eric Church at the Bon Secours Wellness Arena, or an alt-rock or roots band at the Spinning Jenny.
 Prefer your tunes in the open air or out in the streets?
 You’ve got options with local events and festivals like Live on the Square and Music on Main, or take in a few notes at a local restaurant or bar like Smiley’s Acoustic Café or Blues Boulevard Jazz.
-For outdoor venues, try Heritage Park Amphitheatre, a premier outdoor entertainment venue in Simpsonville featuring some of America’s most sought after acts, from Willie Nelson to Mumford & Sons, or the TD Stage at the Peace Center
+For outdoor venues, try CCNB Amphitheatre at Heritage Park, a premier outdoor entertainment venue in Simpsonville featuring some of America’s most sought after acts, from Willie Nelson to Mumford & Sons, or the TD Stage at the Peace Center

 From Murals to Museums